speedandfunction/automatization/README.md

 ## GitHub MCP Configuration

-To use GitHub-related functions with Cursor's Machine Coding Protocol (MCP), you need to configure a GitHub Personal Access Token:
+To use GitHub-related functions with Cursor's Model Context Protocol (MCP), you need to configure a GitHub Personal Access Token:

 1. Create the secrets directory if it doesn't exist:
    ```bash